smousavi05/Denoising-BTwavelet/README.md

 Mousavi S. M., and C. A. Langston (2016).
 Hybrid Seismic denoising Using Higher Order Statistics and Improved Wavelet Block Thresholding, Bulletin of the Seismological Society of America,106 (4), 1380-1393,doi:10.1785/0120150345

-`demo.m` includes all info you need to know for running the code
+`demo.m` includes all info you need to know for running the code you need `MATLAB statistics and signal processing toolbox` to run this code

 ## Paper
 (https://www.researchgate.net/publication/303849872_Hybrid_Seismic_Denoising_Using_Higher-Order_Statistics_and_Improved_Wavelet_Block_Thresholding)